celestiaorg/ephemeral-cluster/README.md

 # Ephemeral Cluster

-This repository contains contiguration files and related scripts to starting Celestia and/or Cevmos clusters using docker compose
+This repository contains configuration files and related scripts to starting Celestia and/or Cevmos clusters using docker compose

 ## Dependencies
 You must have both Docker and Docker Compose installed